andersonmiranda-com/automation-chain-go/README.md

 **"Telegram channel not found"**
 - Verify the bot is added to the channel as administrator
 - Check that the channel ID is correct (use `tools/get_channel_id.go`)
+- Ensure the bot has permission to send messages
+- For private channels, make sure the bot is a member of the channel

 **"OpenAI API error"**
 - Verify your API key is correct and has sufficient credits
-- Check that the model name is valid
+- Check that the model name is valid (e.g., "gpt-3.5-turbo", "gpt-4")
+- Ensure your OpenAI account has access to the specified model

 For more detailed troubleshooting, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md).